Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_examples/Example_06.md

 </table>

-# Multiple File Types Copy with Conflict Resolution and Space Check
+# Copy Multiple File Types (.xlsx and .txt) with Conflict Resolution and Space Check